 Meet Our Instrumental Tutors

-Mr H Christelis – Guitar
+Mr H Christelis – Teacher of Guitar

 - BA in Jazz Performance, Composition, and Theory – Middlesex University